-We study the AQA GCSE Statistics qualification.
-This qualification is assessed through two 1 hour & 45-minute exam papers at the end of Y11.
-Both papers have a total of 80 marks and a calculator is permitted for use in both exams.
+We will be working towards the AQA GCSE Statistics qualification.
+This is assessed through two 1 hour & 45-minute exam papers at the end of Y11.
+Both papers have a total of 80 marks and a calculator is permitted for both exams.
 We run both the Foundation (Grade 1-5) and Higher (Grade 3-9) qualifications concurrently.
-Subject content